AnnaBananas2005/Image-Editor-Inverted-Image/README.md

 In my program, I was given a framework that edits .png images. the 'lodepnh.cpp' decompresses the image & reads its header & binary data.

-## Explanations about the functions
-(Explanation will go here shortly)

 ## How to run it